Bonsailinse/Bonsailinse/README.md

 - I would love to collaborate with other developers, but am a bit too shy to approach people.
 - I am currently learning NodeJS, VueJS, TypeScript and Sass.
 - You can reach me best on [Discord][discord_profile] and [Telegram][telegram].
+- You could also write me an [email][email], if you like it a bit more oldschool.
 - Beside all that my big hobby is gaming, online and offline.
 Oh, and cooking!

 ### Connect with me: